- Teaching aids are the instruments or instructional methods used by teachers.

 - Examples- slides, posters, flashcards, Mind-maps, posters, etc.

-- In these devices, Teaching or instruction can take place through both audio and visual medium simultaneously.
+- In these devices, Teaching or instruction can take place through both audio and visual mediums simultaneously.

 - Examples- Puppets, films, cartoons, drama or play, online videos, etc.